Perry Hooper Sr.

-Perry Oliver Hooper Sr. (April 8, 1925 – April 24, 2016) was an American jurist who served as the twenty-seventh Chief Justice of the Alabama Supreme Court from 1995 to 2001.
+Perry Oliver Hooper Sr. (April 8, 1925 – April 24, 2016) was an American jurist who served as the 27th chief justice of the Alabama Supreme Court from 1995 to 2001.
 He was the first Republican since Reconstruction to have been elected to his state's highest court.

-His case was ultimately settled by the US Supreme Court.

 Background

 With receipt of his Juris Doctor degree, he entered private practice.

 Hooper was active in the Republican Party during the days when it barely existed in Alabama.
 In 1964, during the Barry Goldwater sweep of Alabama, Hooper was elected probate judge of Montgomery County, the first Republican to have been elected to that position since the 19th century.
 He continued as the probate judge, handling wills, successions, and estate transactions, until 1974, when was elected Judge of Alabama's 15th Judicial Circuit.
 In 1983, he returned to private practice.

 1968 Senate election

 In 1968, Hooper was the Republican nominee for the United States Senate for the open seat vacated by retiring Democrat Lister Hill.
-In the general election, Hooper received 201,277 votes (24 percent) to 638,774 (76 percent) for the Democratic nominee, former Lieutenant Governor James B. Allen, a conservative whose views were similar to those of Hooper.
+In the general election, Hooper received 201,277 votes (24 percent of the major party vote) to 638,774 (76 percent) for the Democratic nominee, former Lieutenant Governor James B. Allen, a conservative whose views were similar to those of Hooper.
 Still Hooper polled 54,304 more votes in his statewide race than did his party's presidential nominee, Richard M. Nixon.
 Hooper narrowly held his home county of Montgomery and fared best among upper-income whites, having received two thirds of the vote in higher socio-economic precincts in both Montgomery and Birmingham.
 Lower-income whites, conversely, supported Allen by a wide margin.